CoronaCards/sample-ios-OverlayChildView/README.md

 # Version Notes

-If you are using an older version of CoronaKit (2014.2174 and earlier), you will need to modify the Xcode project with the following settings:
+If you are using an older version of CoronaCards (2014.2174 and earlier), you will need to modify the Xcode project with the following settings:

 * Dead Code Stripping: `NO`
 * Other Linker Flags: `-ObjC -all_load -lobjc -lsqlite3`